-To ensure supply capacity adequacy, 10% probability of exceedance (POE) demand curves are used, while operational consumption is modelled on a 'sent out' basis (rather than 'as generated') to allow the modelling to reflect the potential change in generation auxiliary loads resulting from a changing generation technology mix.
+To ensure supply capacity adequacy, 10% probability of exceedance (POE) demand curves are used, while operational consumption is modelled on a "sent out" basis (rather than "as generated") to allow the modelling to reflect the potential change in generation auxiliary loads resulting from a changing generation technology mix.

-When modelling operational consumption, the hourly rooftop PV and large non-scheduled generation trace is first netted off the underlying consumption trace before aggregating into load blocks.
+When modelling operational consumption, the hourly distributed PV and large non-scheduled generation trace is first netted off the underlying consumption trace before aggregating into load blocks.
 This ensures the load blocks represent periods of similar operational demand, which is more relevant for determining scheduled dispatch.